 It’s a sophisticated destination that oozes a genuine 1920s opulence without being overly fussy.
-If you elect to go to dinner in a flapper dress no one will judge – the vibe is playful and the both the staff and guests enjoy playing to the Roaring Twenties theme.
+If you elect to go to dinner in a flapper dress, no one will judge – the vibe is playful, and both the staff and guests enjoy playing to the Roaring Twenties theme.

 Anyone who appreciates a glamorous (and painstaking) restoration that elevates 1920s-era design and style, as well as business travelers who want an upscale experience right in downtown Chattanooga.

 Who Might Not Love The Read House

 Scaredy cats who might fail to appreciate the quirky curiosity of staying at a place with a “haunted hotel room” might book a stay somewhere else.